Fact Checked & Reviewed By

 Jerika is a chemist with almost 10 years of experience.
 She finished her Bachelor of Science in Chemistry…

-You spent time washing, conditioning, styling, and drying your curls, only for them to start looking dry, stretched, flat, or frizzy by day two or three.
-That is one of the most frustrating parts of curly hair care, especially when you do not want to start wash day all over again.
+You washed, conditioned, styled, and dried your curls, and by day two or three they look flat, stretched, or frizzy.
+That is one of the most frustrating parts of curly hair, especially when you do not want to start wash day over again.

 Start With Water First